Moose Murders

 Moose Murders is a play by Arthur Bicknell, self-described as a mystery farce.

 A notorious flop, it is now widely considered the standard of awfulness against which all Broadway failures are judged, and its name has become synonymous with those distinctively bad Broadway plays that open and close on the same night.
 It had its single performance (excluding its 13 previews) at the Eugene O'Neill Theatre on February 22, 1983.

 Plot

-The Holloway family arrives at the "Wild Moose Lodge", which they have recently purchased, in the Adirondack Mountains.
-They soon find themselves trapped there during a storm, along with Snooks and Howie Keene, failed entertainers who had worked at the lodge before the Holloways arrived, and Nurse Dagmar, who cares for Sidney Holloway, the paterfamilias and an apparent vegetable.
-They pass the time playing a murder mystery game.
-During the night, one Holloway son attempts incest with his mother and several murders take place.
-Reviews describe a scene in which a mummified paraplegic (most likely Sidney) rises from his wheelchair to kick a man dressed as a moose in the crotch, but this episode does not appear in the original script.
+The Holloway family arrives at the "Wild Moose Lodge", which they have recently purchased, in the Adirondack Mountains, and they become trapped due to a storm.
+They pass the time playing a murder mystery game along with other people at the lodge: failed entertainers Snooks & Howie, and Nurse Dagmar who cares for patriarch Sidney Holloway.
+During the night, one Holloway son attempts incest with his mother.
+Several murders take place.
+According to reviewers, a mummified paraplegic (most likely Sidney) rises from his wheelchair to kick a man dressed as a moose in the crotch.
+However, this scene does not appear in the original script.